Skip to main content

 When should a female start seeing a gynecologist?

-With several choices in health care providers and specialties, determining who to see and when can be confusing.
-As an OB-GYN provider, one of the most common questions I hear from patients is, “What are the differences between the services offered by a gynecology provider versus a family medicine provider?”
-The second most common is, “When should my daughter start seeing a gynecology provider versus her pediatrician or family medicine provider?”
-Both of these are excellent questions.
+With several choices in health care professionals and specialties, determining whom to see and when can be confusing.
+As an OB-GYN, one of the most common questions I hear from patients is, “What are the differences between the services offered by an OB-GYN and Family Medicine?”
+The second most common question is, “When should my daughter start seeing an OB-GYN versus her pediatrician or family medicine professional?”
+Both are excellent questions.
 However, the answers are not as straightforward as one might hope.

-Both departments can complete preventive health exams for women.
-Both departments can screen for health disease.
-So, when do you see a gynecology provider and when should you see a family medicine provider?
+OB-GYN and Family Medicine can complete preventive health exams for women.
+Both departments can screen for health diseases.
+So when do you see a gynecology professional and when should you see a family medicine professional?

 Family Medicine is best suited if:

-• You have a chronic medical condition that requires medication or regular lab work.
-Examples would be diabetes, high blood pressure or cholesterol and chronic pain.
+• You have a chronic medical condition that requires medication or regular lab work, such as diabetes, high blood pressure or cholesterol, or chronic pain.

-• You have an acute condition that might require antibiotics.
-Examples include ear infections, strep throat, cellulitis or upper respiratory symptoms.
+• You have an acute condition that might require antibiotics, such as ear infections, strep throat, cellulitis or upper respiratory symptoms.

 • You have any new onset of pain or recent injury.

-• You have any questions or concerns regarding the female reproductive system.
-This includes breasts, uterus, ovaries and vulva.
-It can also include some urological or gastrointestinal symptoms.
+• You have questions or concerns regarding the female reproductive system, including breasts, uterus, ovaries and vulva.
+It also can include some urological or gastrointestinal symptoms.

-• You have any menstrual, pregnancy, fertility or contraception questions or issues.
+• You have menstrual, pregnancy, fertility or contraception questions or issues.

-• You have any sexual health concerns.
-Examples include libido, pain or abuse.
+• You have sexual health concerns, such as libido, pain or abuse.

-There is some overlap in services provided by Family Medicine and Gynecology.
-Examples can include birth control, thyroid disorder and mood changes.
-In these cases, it’s best to start with whomever you feel most comfortable with, and then that provider can guide you further if they cannot fully address your concerns.
+Some services provided by Family Medicine and OB-GYN overlap, such as birth control, thyroid disorder and mood changes.
+In these cases, it’s best to start with whomever you feel most comfortable with, and they can guide you further if your concerns cannot be addressed fully.

-At what age should a female see a gynecology provider?
+At what age should a female see an OB-GYN professional?

-• Delayed puberty (no breast tissue changes before age 14) or delayed menarche (no menstrual cycles prior to age 16)
+• Delayed puberty (no breast tissue changes before age 14) or delayed menarche (no menstrual cycles before age 16)

 • Painful menstrual cycles, especially if missing school or activities due to symptoms

-• Any sexual health concerns or contraceptive needs
+• Any sexual health questions or contraceptive needs

 When to begin Pap smears

-It’s important to understand Pap smear screening recommendations have changed numerous times over the last decade.
-As a result, many mothers remain uncertain as to when their daughter should begin this screening.
-The current recommendation is to begin Pap smear screenings at the age of 21, regardless of sexual activity or birth control needs.
+It’s important to understand Pap smear screening recommendations continue to change over time as more is learned about HPV.
+As a result, many parents remain uncertain about when their daughter should begin this screening.
+The recommendation is to begin Pap smear screenings at age 21, regardless of sexual activity or birth control needs.

-There are times when a pelvic exam (evaluation of the genitalia) might be warranted, but this is not for Pap smear screening purposes.
-Additionally, the human papillomavirus (HPV) vaccination is recommended during the teenage years to help prevent cervical cancer in the future.
-Your health care provider can give you more information regarding HPV vaccination at your appointment.
+At times, a pelvic exam or evaluation of the genitalia might be warranted.
+But this is not for Pap smear screening purposes.
+Also, HPV vaccination is recommended during the early teenage years — before sexual activity — to help prevent cervical cancer.
+Your health care team can give you more information regarding HPV vaccination at your appointment.

 Topics in this Post